carbon-language/carbon-lang/docs/design/README.md

 ### Checked and template parameters

-The `:!` indicates that the `T` parameter is generic, and therefore bound at compile time.
-Generic parameters may either be _checked_ or _template_, and default to checked.
+The `:!` marks it as a compile-time binding, and so `T` is a compile-time parameter.
+Compile-time parameters may either be _checked_ or _template_, and default to checked.

 "Checked" here means that the body of `Min` is type checked when the function is